dtonhofer/testing_h2_and_spring_jdbc/README.md

 The scenario is not a problem for isolation levesl "READ UNCOMMITED" and "READ COMMITTED".

-In the illustration belowm, "action 0" only exists due to implementation issues.
+In the illustration below, "action 0" only exists due to implementation issues.
 The code for the thread running T1 has a structure that demands it must first encounter an action before entering a transaction.
 So be it!

 <img src="https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/doc/swimlanes/swml_deadlock_simple.png" alt="Simple deadlock swimlanes" width="600" />